bradleyeckert/chad/doc/isa.md

 Somehow the stars lined up and out popped the J1.
 What a big architecture for the future of little computing.
-Some small tweaks to the J1 facilitate double precision math, looping, large address spaces, bit field operations, and room for user instructions.
+Some small tweaks to the J1 facilitate double precision math, looping, large address spaces, and room for user instructions.
 The result is the Chad ISA.

 ## Chad ISA summary